Last updated date: Reason for update:

 If a request for review is lodged, the Minister must reconsider the licence decision and confirm, vary or set aside the decision.

-Review by the Administrative Appeals Tribunal (AAT)
+Review by the Administrative Review Tribunal (ART)

 Access to information FOI disclosure log Information public scheme